Ameyaw Debrah: Ameyaw TV

-In 2018, Debrah launched Ameyaw TV, a web portal for various web video formats.
-After holding auditions for several talented and young aspiring TV presenters, Ameyaw TV rolled out production of three formats currently streaming on tv.ameyawdebrah.com.
-The formats include Daily Buzz, News in One, and Trend Mill.
-Other formats such as Trending GH were later introduced and others are expected to be rolled out in 2019.
+In 2018, Debrah launched Ameyaw TV, a web portal that supports various web video formats.
+After holding auditions for several TV presenters, Ameyaw TV released three shows: Daily Buzz, News in One, and Trend Mill.
+Later, new programs like Trending GH were added, and more are anticipated to debut in 2019.

 Personal life

-Ameyaw Debrah married Elsie Darkoa at a wedding ceremony held on March 6, 2018.
+Debrah married Elsie Darkoa at a wedding ceremony held on March 6, 2018.
 The couple have a son named Nathan.
+Debrah also has another son, Samuel Amo-Ameyaw, who represents Southampton FC.